 For example, a few factors that options traders use to gauge risk/reward potential:

 - Holding a position for a specific period of time.
 Unlike stock, all options lose value as time passes.
 The Greek letter "Theta" is used to describe how the passage of one day affects the value of an option.

 - Delta measures how a price change, either higher or lower, for underlying stock or index affects the price of an option.

-This is very different for stock (no matter the stock price, the value of one share of stock always changes by $1 when the stock price changes by $1) and the concept is something with which a new options trader must be comfortable.
+It is very different for stock (no matter the stock price, the value of one share of stock always changes by $1 when the stock price changes by $1), and the concept is something with which a new options trader must be comfortable.

 - A changing volatility environment.
 When trading stock, a more volatile market translates into larger daily price changes for stocks.
 In the options world, changing volatility plays a large role in the pricing of the options.
 Vega measures how much the price of an option changes when estimated volatility changes.